 But soon, someone Wein had never met before, she told the Times in this article, arrived, his nose and mouth protected with a “red handkerchief,” as he sought out a fire extinguisher.
 Wein said that he instructed all of them, “Everyone who can stand, stand now.
 If you can help others do so.”

 Another person separate from Wein was Ling Young.
 She told the times that she had seen this young man, who called out to her and said, “This way to the stairs.”
 After ushering Young to safety, she noted that the man, who had the same red bandana that Judy Wein remarked about, had a woman hanging onto his back.
-After leaving them to a location that was safer and clearer, he departed back upstairs to help more victims.
+After leaving them at a location that was safer and clearer, he departed back upstairs to help more victims.

-Crowther met the victims on the 78th floor, on the sky lobby at the 78th floor to Stairway A, which was the only stairway accessible from that floor.
+The man met the victims on the 78th floor, on the sky lobby at the 78th floor to Stairway A, which was the only stairway accessible from that floor.
 Those who could walk themselves followed him to floor 61, where firefighters were waiting to take people the rest of the way to the 40th floor, where elevators were still operating.

 “I looked at it very carefully, I said, ‘yes that was him,’ there was no question in my mind,” said Young.